Crestview Aggravated Battery with a Deadly Weapon Attorney

 If the alleged victim requests that the charges be dismissed, the State will take that under advisement; however, it is still the State’s decision to decide whether to prosecute or drop the charges.
 If the alleged victim is on our side, it is much easier to secure a dismissal or a reduced charge.

-If the alleged victim wants to press charges, we will have to assume that the case will go to trial.
-Either way, we will be prepared to defend you at every stage of the proceeding.
+If the alleged victim wants to press charges, I will have to assume that the case will go to trial.
+Either way, I will be prepared to defend you at every stage of the proceeding.